Lia Medeiros, Astrophysicist

 Variability and Principal Components Analysis

-I've been using general relativistic magnetohydrodynamic (GRMHD), plus radiative transfer simulations of hot plasma falling into supermassive black holes, to try to understand how the intrinsic variability from the source will affect the EHT data.
-Furthermore, we want to understand how we can use this variability to learn more about accretion physics and general relativity see e.g. Medeiros et al. 2017, Medeiros et al. 2018.
+I've been using general relativistic magnetohydrodynamic (GRMHD) simulations of hot plasma falling into supermassive black holes, combined with radiative transfer calculations, to understand how the intrinsic variability from the source affects EHT data, see e.g. Medeiros et al. 2017, Medeiros et al. 2018.

-I also explored the use of principal components analysis (PCA) to characterize and understand the variability in GRMHD simulations and to identify the images that are unusual (or outliers) within a set of images.
-This work was highlighted in a AAS Nova article, and the original paper can be found here.
+I also used principal components analysis (PCA) to characterize and understand the variability in GRMHD simulations and to identify the images that are unusual (i.e. outliers).
+This work was highlighted in an AAS Nova article, and the original paper can be found here.

 About me